-Before the hearing on the appointment of a Α. Conservator Video. conservator, the proposed conservator shall view the video entitled "With Heart: Understanding Conservatorships."
-The video is available for viewing in the Probate Clerk's Office the Court's or on website at www.fresno.courts.ca.gov/probate/conservatorship.
+Α. Conservator Video.
+Before the hearing on the appointment of a conservator, the proposed conservator shall view the video entitled "With Heart: Understanding Conservatorships."
+The video is available for viewing in the Probate Office Clerk's the Court's website or on at www.fresno.courts.ca.gov/probate/conservatorship.
 Individuals who plan to view the video in the Clerk's Office are encouraged to call the following number for viewing times: (559) 457-1888.
 The proposed conservator shall present the "Proof of Viewing" form, available in the Clerk's Office and on the Internet, to the Court at the time of the general hearing.
 A conservator who resides outside of Fresno County and has no access to the Internet may make arrangements to view the video at any other superior court location statewide.